Blackwater (waste): Treatment near aquifer

+Entities planning to treat blackwater near an aquifer should engage with relevant environmental authorities, secure necessary permits, and involve experts in hydrogeology and environmental engineering.
+Stringent precautions must be taken to prevent any adverse impacts on groundwater quality, ensuring the long-term sustainability and safety of water treatment practices in such areas.
+Consequently, the most prudent choice is to refrain from treating blackwater near an aquifer.

 Composting

 However, if blackwater does not contain excess water, or if it receives primary treatment to de-water, then it is easily processed through composting.
 The heat produced by naturally occurring thermophilic microorganisms will heat the compost to over 60 C, and destroy potential pathogens.

 Blackwater generation can be avoided by making use of composting toilets and vermifilter toilets.
 In certain autonomous buildings, such as earthships, this is almost always present and allows the water requirements of the building (which, with earthships, are self-generated) to be heavily reduced.
 Besides saving water, composting toilets allow the user to reuse the nutrients found therein (e.g., for growing crops/trees).